-As it was mentioned already, local repransformations of expressions of the PNCMO theory into the HAO (AO) bases also are possible.
+As already mentioned, local retransformations of expressions of the PNCMO theory into the HAO (AO) bases are also possible.
 The relevant matrices U then embrace orbitals of a certain fragment of the molecule.
 It is noteworthy that such a procedure refers to all molecules containing the given fragment.
-Additivity of the PNCMO expressions for elements of the bond order matrix with respect to contributions of separate FOs (Section 4), allows us to consider the effect of a certain external group (e.g. of a substituent or heteroatom) upon the fragment under interest separately without specifying the structure of the whole compound.
-The results of just this approach are overviewed in this Subsection.
+Additivity of the PNCMO expressions for elements of the bond order matrix with respect to contributions of separate FOs (Section 4) allows us to consider the effect of a certain external group (e.g., of a substituent or heteroatom) upon the fragment under interest separately without specifying the structure of the whole compound.
+The results of just this approach are overviewed in this subsection.

-Let us start with a two-dimensional DM block [73,74] corresponding to two BOs $\varphi{(+)i}$ and $\varphi{(-)i}$ of the I-th bond defined in terms of HAOs(AOs) $\chi_1$ and $\chi_2$ generally represented by different Coulomb parameters.
-The diagonal elements of the retransformed DM block describing the occupation numbers of orbitals $\chi_1$ and $\chi_2$ take then the form of sums of several meaningful components, including the zero order (primary) dipole moment, the increments of the secondary polarization of various orders, the analogous contributions of the so-called depolarization, as well as increments of the population alteration of the whole bond due to interbond charge transfer.
+Let us start with a two-dimensional DM block [73, 74] corresponding to two BOs $\varphi{(+)i}$ and $\varphi{(-)i}$ of the ith bond defined in terms of HAOs(AOs) χ_1 and χ_2 generally represented by different Coulomb parameters.
+The diagonal elements of the retransformed DM block describing the occupation numbers of orbitals χ_1 and χ_2 take then the form of sums of several meaningful components, including the zero-order (primary) dipole moment, the increments of the secondary polarization of various orders, the analogous contributions of the so-called depolarization, as well as increments of the population alteration of the whole bond due to interbond charge transfer.

-Applications of these results to substituted alkanes [73] allowed us to replenish the early interpretation of the inductive effect in terms of interbond charge transfer (Sect.
-5.1).
-Thus, alteration in the secondary polarization of a C-C (or C-H) bond under influence of heteroatom was shown to be among the principal components of the effect.
-This increment, in turn, has been related to differences in the indirect self-interaction ( $G{(2)ii}$ ) between BOs $\varphi{(+)i}$ and $\varphi{(-)i}$ by means of orbitals of the heteroatom-containing bond before and after substitution.
+Applications of these results to substituted alkanes [73] allowed us to replenish the early interpretation of the inductive effect in terms of interbond charge transfer (Section 5.1).
+Thus, alteration in the secondary polarization of a C-C (or C-H) bond under influence of a heteroatom was shown to be among the principal components of the effect.
+This increment, in turn, has been related to differences in the indirect self-interaction ($G{(2)ii}$) between BOs $\varphi{(+)i}$ and $\varphi{(-)i}$ by means of orbitals of the heteroatom-containing bond before and after substitution.

-Further, the so-called trans-effect of heteroatom (revealing itself as non-equivalence of the cis- and trans-arranged $C{\beta}$ - $C{\gamma}(C{\beta}$ -H) bonds with respect to the heteroatomcontaining (Z- $C{\alpha}$ ) bond) has been traced back to third order increments to occupation numbers of HAOs(AOs) [74].
-Moreover, application of the PNCMO theory allowed both the inductive and the trans-effect of heteroatom to be studied on the unified basis.
+Further, the so-called trans-effect of heteroatom, revealing itself as non-equivalence of the cis- and transarranged C{β} - C{γ} (C{β} -H) bonds with respect to the heteroatom-containing (Z- C{α}) bond, has been traced back to the third order increments to occupation numbers of HAOs (AOs) [74].
+Moreover, application of the PNCMO theory allowed both the inductive and the trans-effect of a heteroatom to be studied on the unified basis.
 Similarity and differences of the two effects also have been successfully revealed.